ringi-dev-projects/dimes-knowledge-harvest/README.md

 1. Push code to GitHub
 2. Connect repo to Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard (or run `vercel env add ...` so the secrets referenced in `vercel.json` exist)
 4. Deploy!

 **Note**: For production with SQLite, consider: